Ramdao/http5125/N01685558_Cumulative1/Cumulative1/ProjectReadme.md

-This Project gets data from the school database and displays information about Teachers, students and courses.
+This Project gets data from the school database and displays information about teachers, students and courses.
+It can also add new information about teachers, studetns and courses into the the database.

 This Project uses xampp defualt settings
 user: root